kavishdevar/aln/README.md

 ## Tested device(s)
 - AirPods Pro 2

-Other devices might work too!
+Other devices might work too.
 Features like ear detection and battery should be available for any AirPods!
-Although the app will show unsupported features/settings!
+Although the app will show unsupported features/settings.
 I will not be able test any other devices than the ones I already have (i.e. the AirPods Pro 2).

 ## Implemented Features